mistermiao3/OmniV2I--Dataset/README.md

 The OmniV2I Dataset: Detailed Information
 1. Overview
 The OmniV2I dataset is a multi-modal, multi-illumination dataset collected for the research and evaluation of online Vehicle-to-Infrastructure (V2I) calibration and cooperative perception algorithms.
-It was collected in Zhenjiang, China, and features a unique, panoramic roadside sensor suite.
+It was collected in Zhenjiang, China, and features a unique, panoramic roadside sensor suite.To comply with privacy protection policies, the entire dataset is currently undergoing a thorough data anonymization process.
+This process involves detecting and blurring all sensitive information, including pedestrian faces and vehicle license plates, in both the camera images and video files.
+The dataset will be publicly released once this anonymization process is complete.

 2. Data Acquisition Platform
 Roadside Unit (RSU): A perception unit deployed at the center of the intersection.
 LiDAR System: A 360° fused point cloud is generated from one RoboSense RS-80 (80-beam mechanical LiDAR) and two RoboSense RS-LiDAR-M1P (solid-state LiDARs).
 All LiDARs are pre-calibrated, and their data is fused into a single, high-density point cloud in the rsu_base coordinate frame.